 The St. John's Singers, for grades 4-12, gives youth a chance to explore their heritage while also studying and performing a variety of musical styles.
 It is designed to offer a comprehensive and enjoyable experience in music (much like private lessons without the expense) while providing opportunities to learn about and serve God and the church.
 Rehearsals are held from 3:30 until 4:45 on Sunday afternoons.
 A commitment to regular attendance is necessary.
-For more information, please contact Mike Milam, Assistant Minister of Music, at 540.354.4972 or firstname.lastname@example.org.
+For more information, please contact Mike Milam, Assistant Minister of Music at firstname.lastname@example.org.

 Confirmation is one of the seven sacraments in the Episcopal Church.
 In preparing for Confirmation, one thoughtfully and responsibly considers what Christianity is about and if led to do so, confirms the baptismal promises their parents and godparents made on their behalf at baptism.
 With the help of a theologically sound and engaging curriculum, young people learn about and consider the sacrament of Confirmation for themselves.
 E-mail Mr. John Simpson at email@example.com.